 The egg yolk fat combines with the butter to give our cookies a rich flavor that wouldn't be the same without it.

 Ingredients and substitutions for Pecan Chocolate Chip Cookies

-- Butter: Room temperature unsalted butter was used here because it helps us control the amount of salt in our cookies, as a result the salt on top of our cookies helps balance out the sweetness of our chocolate.
-If all you have on hand is salted butter, this would also work, however, it is recommended to minimise adding additional salt.
+- Butter: Room temperature unsalted butter was used because it helping to control the amount of salt in our cookies.
+Replacing with salted butter also works, however, it is recommended to avoid adding extra salt.

-- Brown sugar: Light brown sugar was used in this recipe, though you can substitute in equal measure with dark brown sugar or use half and half for a deep caramel flavor in your cookies.
+- Brown sugar: Light brown sugar is best, though can replaced in equal measure with dark brown sugar or use half and half.
 As a result of using brown sugar our cookies are chewy but still have a nice crispy edge, so substituting completely with superfine or caster sugar would result in firmer and sweeter cookies.

 - Golden syrup: The syrup helps to make our cookies chewy and adding a depth of flavor, you substitute in equal measure with maple syrup or honey.